lbryio/lbry.com/content/faq/naming.md

 >“Auctions have many great properties, but the public doesn’t like auctions very much.
 Although participating in an auction is fun for some; others find it annoying.
 It requires inputs of time and risk, and no one likes being outbid at the last minute.”

-So, the short answer is that we’re aware that this an experiment within an experiment.
+So, the short answer is that we’re aware that this is an experiment within an experiment.
 We’re trying to solve a very hard problem in a novel way.
 It’s important to note that LBRY doesn't depend on the naming system, but we're committed to giving it a chance.